 How Much Should I Contribute to My 401(k)?

 This is an important question, and the answer varies based on each individual’s personal financial circumstances.
 In 2022 the contribution limit for a 401(k) is $20,500.
 If you are over the age of 50, then you can contribute up to an additional $6,500 per year.
 It’s important to note that employer matching contributions don’t count toward this limit, but there is a limit for employee and employer contributions combined: Either 100% of your salary or $57,000 ($63,500 if you’re over 50), whichever is greater.

 Should I Max Out My 401(k)?

-The more you can contribute, the better.
-However, situations arise where you may need to prioritize your cash savings in your emergency fund or save for a different reason, such as for a down payment on property or a vehicle. $19,500 isn’t a small chunk of change (or $26,000 if you are over 50 years old), so it is wise to be strategic with the magic number you would like to contribute to your 401(k) before automatically trying to max out your 401(k) contributions.
+Generally, the more you can contribute, the better.
+However, situations arise where you may need to prioritize your cash savings in your emergency fund or save for a different reason, such as for a home down payment or a new car.
+If your employer offers matching, try contributing at least the required amount in order to take full advantage of the match.

 The Bottom Line